 Is There Common Law Marriage in Ohio?

-Ohio generally does not recognize common law marriages.
-In fact, any common law marriage that was not established before October 10, 1991, or in another state is not valid under Ohio law.
-According to Ohio Revised Code § 2105.12(B)(1), a marriage must be formally solemnized and properly recorded to be valid.
-While common law marriage […]
+Ohio generally does not recognize common law marriage.
+If a relationship was not established before October 10, 1991, or in another state that recognizes common law marriage, it is not valid under Ohio law.
+If you believe you were in a common law marriage, the most important question is whether Ohio will legally recognize it. […]